alvinrumbaoa/inventory-monitor/README.md

 PROBLEMS:
 - Repetition and Redundancy
-- No ETA for Deliveries
+- No specific ETA for Deliveries.